AmpersandTV/pymc3-hmm/README.md

 - A forward-filtering backward-sampling (FFBS) implementation that works with NUTS&mdash;or any other PyMC3 sampler
 - A conjugate Dirichlet transition matrix sampler
 - Support for time-varying transition matrices in both the `Distribution` classes and FFBS sampler

+See the [examples directory](./examples) for demonstrations of the aforementioned features.
+You can also use [Binder](https://mybinder.org/v2/gh/NCCMedia/pymc3-hmm/main?filepath=examples) to run the examples yourself.

 ## Installation